Culture in Toronto: Film festivals

-Toronto has one of the highest count of film festivals in the world.
-The most well-known is the Toronto International Film Festival.
-Founded in 1976, TIFF is now one of the largest and most prestigious events of its kind in the world.
+Toronto has one of the highest counts of film festivals in the world.
+The most well-known is the Toronto International Film Festival (TIFF).
+Founded in 1976, TIFF is now one of the largest events of its kind in the world.
 In 1998, Variety magazine acknowledged that TIFF "is second only to Cannes in terms of high-profile pics, stars, and market activity".
 In 2007, Time noted that TIFF had "grown from its place as the most influential fall film festival to the most influential film festival, period".
 This is partially the result of the festival's ability and reputation for generating "Oscar buzz".

 The festival's People's Choice Award—which is based on audience balloting—has emerged as an indicator of success in awards season, especially at the Academy Awards.
 Past recipients of this award include Oscar-winning films, such as: Life Is Beautiful, American Beauty, Crouching Tiger, Hidden Dragon, Slumdog Millionaire, The King's Speech, 12 Years a Slave, The Imitation Game, Room, La La Land, Three Billboards Outside Ebbing, Missouri and Green Book.

 The TIFF Bell Lightbox opened in 2010 as a permanent headquarters for TIFF.
 It houses film screenings (mostly Canadian, art-house, international, etc. films), restaurants, and exhibition and gallery spaces.

 The city is also home to the Hot Docs Canadian International Documentary Festival, which is the largest documentary festival in North America.
 Other film festivals in Toronto include Inside Out Toronto Lesbian and Gay Film and Video Festival, ReelHeART International Film Festival, Toronto After Dark Film Festival, Toronto Reel Asian International Film Festival, and WILDsound Film Festival.
 Toronto also has the National Film Board of Canada.